ShadowsocksR-Live/shadowsocksr-native/README.md

 ##### mbedTLS
 To build against mbedTLS, specify `--with-crypto-library=mbedtls` and `--with-mbedtls=/path/to/mbedtls` when running `./configure`.

-Please note that we do **NOT** officially support mbedTLS right now, and you should use it at your own risk.

 Windows users will need extra work when compiling mbedTLS library, see [this issue](https://github.com/shadowsocks/shadowsocks-libev/issues/422) for detail info.